carissalow/rapids/docs/usage/snakemake_docs.rst

 The ``src`` Directory
 ----------------------

-The ``src`` directory holds all of the scripts used by the pipeline for data manipulation.
+The ``src`` directory holds all the scripts used by the pipeline for data manipulation.
 These scripts can be in any programming language including but not limited to Python_, R_ and Julia_.
 This directory is organized into the following directories:

     - ``data`` - This directory contains scripts that are used to download and preprocess raw data that will be used in analysis.
 See `data directory`_
     - ``features`` - This directory contains scripts to extract behavioral features.
 See `features directory`_
-    - ``models`` - This directory contains the model scripts for building and training models.
+    - ``models`` - This directory contains the scripts for building and training models.
 See `models directory`_
-    - ``visualization`` - This directory contains the scripts to create plots and reports that visualize the results of the models.
+    - ``visualization`` - This directory contains the scripts to create plots and reports.
 See `visualization directory`_

 .. _the-report-directory: